Youth Transportation Advisory Board (YTAB)

 What are the responsibilities of YTAB?

 The following duties and functions form the foundation of YTAB’s work:

 - Identify the unmet needs of San Francisco’s children and youth through examining the existing services, practices, and budgets of the SFMTA.

 - Design and conduct outreach to youth and their communities on SFMTA services and projects to learn from underrepresented groups and begin addressing gaps in dialogue.

 - Develop and deliver recommendations to staff and the Director of Transportation to support or improve SFMTA services.

 - Report to the SFMTA Board of Directors and Director of Transportation on the activities, goals, and accomplishments of YTAB on at least a biannual basis and may give public comment in between biannual reports if needed.

-In addition to the above duties and functions, YTAB members will define work for themselves based on their priorities and interests.
+In addition to the above duties and functions, YTAB members will also engage with their local government through working with the SFMTA, San Francisco Youth Commission, and other government entities.
+The work they produce will be defined by themselves based on their priorities and interests.

 What are the goals of the Youth Transportation Advisory Board?